CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

    For Ubuntu, you might also need to find and install the proprietary package `python-glpk`.

+   **Sherlock**

-   For Sherlock, the needed packages are already installed.
+   The needed packages are already installed.
 You just need to run this in your bash profile:

    ```bash
    module load wcEcoli/sherlock2